 Here are some live bird cams that animal fans will love.
 It’s the perfect time of year to follow along as the eggs hatch and the chicks grow!
 Watch eagles, hawks, owls, and more.

 My boys have become avid bird watchers, and they especially love birds of prey such as hawks, falcons, kestrels, and owls.
-The photo of the barred owl below was taken at a local nature center.
+The photo of the barred owl below was taken by me at a local nature center.
 We love to go see a pair of nesting barred owls each spring, and I have photographed the babies as well.
-It takes a really long camera lens to get shots like this, so I usually rent one from a local camera store.
+It takes a really long camera lens to get shots like this!

 This post was updated for Spring 2022 on January 27, 2022.